The Wash: King John's lost baggage at the Wash (1216)

 King John of England is reported to have lost part of his baggage train at the Wash in 1216.
 According to contemporary accounts, the king travelled from Spalding, Lincolnshire, to Bishop's Lynn, Norfolk, but fell ill and opted to return.
 While John took a longer route via Wisbech, his baggage train—comprising horse-drawn wagons—was sent across the mouth of the Wellstream, a passage navigable only at low tide.
 The convoy moved too slowly to avoid the incoming tide, resulting in the loss of several wagons.

 However, researcher Alan Marshall, using data from the Royal Greenwich Observatory and by the Bidston Observatory in Birkenhead, contended that the tide had in fact been retreating.
 Through analysis of the reclaimed landscape, Marshall proposed that a reverse tidal surge—where the ebbing tide accelerated unexpectedly—was responsible for the incident.
 Scholars disagree on whether the royal regalia were among the baggage lost in the event.
 Some evidence indicates that the king’s ceremonial items remained intact after the journey.
-A later tradition suggests that John may have deposited his jewels in Lynn as security for a loan and subsequently arranged for their "loss", though this theory is generally regarded as apocryphal.
+A later tradition suggests that John may have deposited his jewels in Lynn as security for a loan and subsequently arranged for their "loss".
+However, this theory is generally regarded as apocryphal.

 The loss is said to have occurred near Sutton Bridge on the River Nene.
 John was recorded as staying the night of 12–13 October 1216 at Swineshead Abbey before continuing to Newark-on-Trent, where he died of illness on 19 October.

 River and town names

-The name of the river changed as a result of redirection of the Great Ouse in the 17th century.
+The name of the river changed as a result of the redirection of the Great Ouse in the 17th century.

 Bishop's Lynn was renamed as King's Lynn in the 16th century as a result of King Henry VIII's establishment of the Church of England.